Contact Information

 This article isn’t meant to be a complete guide to all composites, there are too many to list and new ones are coming out all the time.
 Rather it is just our opinion gained from our experience in installing composite decks and from the research we have done.

 We like their product for a variety of reasons.
 First, they have a few levels of different price ranges and appearances to their decking products.
-The entry level is the Valueplank, it comes in the three colors of Cedar and Grey, cannot be used with their hidden fasteners and runs approximately $2.10 a foot as of 12/26/2009.
-Next up is the Twin Finish board, it comes in the same two colors as well as Redwood but can be used with the hidden fasteners and runs about $2.65 a foot.
-The next level is the Earthwood series, it is the most realistic looking and beautiful composite and comes in Rosewood, Walnut, and Teak.
-There are intentional color variations in this series that make the boards look like exotic hardwoods.
-These can use the hidden fasteners and they run about $3.38 a linear foot.
+The entry level is the Reliaboard, it comes in the two colors of Cedar and Grey, cannot be used with their hidden fasteners and runs approximately (to my company specifically, we do get a contractor’s discount FYI) $2.10 a foot as of 2/20/2012.
+Next up is the Twin Finish board, it comes in the same two colors as well as Redwood but can be used with the hidden fasteners and runs about $2.70 a foot.
+New for 2013 is the Terrain series.
+This is a low cost plastic capped board that is actually the same price as the Twin finish.
+It will probably put the Twin finish series out of commission eventually.
+Now that you can get a plastic capped deck board for the same cost as the non-capped twin finish, why bother?
+The way they have made it lower in cost is by removing some material from the bottom of the board, but it is still rated for installation on 16″ joist spacing.
+The next level is the Earthwood Evolution series, it is the most realistic looking and beautiful composite and comes in Pacific Rosewood, Pacific Walnut, and Pacific Teak.
+There are intentional color variations in this series that make the boards look like exotic hardwoods and the boards are capped with pure plastic so they are very stain and fade resistant.
+So much so that the Evolution series is actually the first composite by Timbertech to come with a fade and stain warantee.
+Plastic capped composites are being made by all the major manufacturers now and it seems to be the way of the future, it is a little more expensive but the added scratch resistance, fade resistance, and stain resistance is well worth it.
+This series runs about $3.19 a linear foot.
+Actually, new for 2012 Timbertech has added three new colors to the Evolution series but they are solid colors instead of streaked, so they aren’t imitating exotic hardwoods in appearance.
+The new colors are slate, brick, and brownstone.
+They are made in colors to compliment the original colors of redwood, cedar, and grey and can be used in combination for a nice border.
 The other main category we will cover here is their pure PVC decking which they refer to as their XLM series.

 So why use PVC instead of a composite board?